BFA – Music Theatre

-As your health and that of others is our top priority, Florida State Music Theatre will conduct callbacks this season virtually.
-If the global health situation allows, we will invite all students who receive offers to visit campus/classes in March/April.
+- Initial callbacks will be conducted via Zoom in December and early January.
 Applicants will be emailed a video of two dance combinations, which they will be asked to learn, record and upload to their portfolio.
-You are also asked to perform, within individual ten-minute appointments, two prepared 32 bar contrasting musical selections (one ballad and one up-tempo selection) with a piano or instrumental track, and a prepared 60 second monologue within your casting range.
+You are also asked to perform, within individual appointments, two prepared 32 bar contrasting musical selections (one ballad and one up-tempo selection) with a piano or instrumental track, and a prepared 60 second monologue within your casting range.
 These, as well as the dance audition, should demonstrate skill and the potential for development.

 Scholarships and Financial Aid

 The School of Theatre awards scholarships to selected incoming and continuing students in all BFA areas.
 Scholarships are awarded to incoming BFA students on the basis of academic ability and potential for achievement in their particular BFA emphasis.

 There are two paths for the Music Theatre degree, one through the College of Fine Arts (BFA) and one through the College of Music (BM).
 For more information on the BM degree please see: https://music.fsu.edu/programs/music-theatre/